axew3/phpBB-html-on-Posts/w3all/htmlposts/README.md

 ## How to use

-By default, only users that belong to the GroupID 5 (admins) will have the capability to post an HTML content that so will be parsed as html.
+By default, only users that belong to the GroupID 5 (admins) (can be added more into listener code) will have the capability to post an HTML content that so will be parsed as html.
-It is required that the very first post line content, start with (can be changed into listeners code into a custom one) this placeholder:
+It is required that the very first post line content, start with (can be changed into listener code into a custom one) this placeholder (if you do not change it into listener):

     [HTMLMARKUP]